plone/training/theming/theme-package.rst

 .. note::

-   The classes like *userrole-anonymous*, are provided by Plone in the BODY-Tag.
+   The classes like *userrole-anonymous* are provided by Plone in the ``body`` tag.

 Slider only on Front-page
 *************************

-We want the slider in the template only on front-page and also not when we are editing the front-page.
+We want the slider in the template only on the front page, and we don't want it when we are editing the front page.
-To make this easier, we wrap then slider area with a "#front-page-slider" div-tag like this:
+To make this easier, we wrap the slider area with a ``#front-page-slider`` ``div``-tag like this:

 .. code-block:: html